-- A. Federal Agency Name: Department of Housing and Urban Development, Office of Healthy Homes and Lead Hazard Control. - B. Funding Opportunity Title: Lead Technical Studies and Healthy Homes Technical Studies. - C. Announcement Type: Initial announcement. - D. Funding Opportunity Number: FR-5200-N-07, OMB Paperwork Approval number is 2539-0015. - E. Catalog of Federal Domestic Assistance (CFDA) Numbers: 14.902, Lead Technical Studies Grant Program, and 14.906, Healthy Homes Technical Studies Grant Program. - F. Dates: The application deadline date is July 3, 2008.
-Applications must be received and validated by Grants.gov no later than 11:59:59 pm eastern time on the application deadline date.
-See Section IV of the General Section, published on March 19, 2008 (73 FR 14882), regarding application submission procedures and timely filing requirements.
+A. Federal Agency Name: Department of Housing and Urban Development, Office of Healthy Homes and Lead Hazard Control.

+B. Funding Opportunity Title: Healthy Homes Technical Studies.

+C. Announcement Type: Initial announcement.

+D. Funding Opportunity Number: FR-5200-N-07, OMB Paperwork Approval number is 2539-0015.

+E. Catalog of Federal Domestic Assistance (CFDA) Numbers: 14.906, Healthy Homes

+Technical Studies Grant Program.

+F. Application Receipt

+Deadline Date: The deadline for receipt of the application is 5:00 PM eastern time August 18, 2009.

+2. Only one application for a given project will be accepted from any given organization.
+If more than one application is received from an organization for a given project, the application that was received last by HUD before the deadline will be considered for funding.

+3. Applicants are encouraged to submit their application early to HUD.